cds-group/Met2Graph/README.md

 ```

 # Citation
-If you use the Met2Graph package, please cite the following paper
+If you use the Met2Graph package, please cite the following paper:
-Authors, TumorMet: A repository of tumor metabolic networks derived from context-specific Genome-scale Metabolic Models, Scientific Data, submitted (2022)
+Granata, I., Manipur, I., Giordano, M., Maddalena, L., Guarracino, M.R.
+TumorMet: A repository of tumor metabolic networks derived from context-specific Genome-Scale Metabolic Models, Scientific Data, submitted (2022)